JBenda/inkcpp/README.md

 ## Current Status
 `inkcpp.cpp` has a `main()` function which compiles `test.json` -> `test.bin` and executes it using standard output and input.

-Only very basic commands are supported right now.
+Many, but not all features of the Ink language are supported (see Glaring Omissions below).

-* Temporary variables
+* Temporary and global variables
 * Int, String, or Divert values
 * Eval stack (`ev`, `/ev`), String stack (`str`, `/str`)
 * Choices (support for both `*` and `+` and conditional choices)